Pancho/ekzerco/README.md

 Exporting, as far as idb.js is concerned, returns a list of JS objects, which are not sorted and are not separated by stores.
 However each object has storeName property set, which tells the import method to which store it belongs.
 There's another property that gets attached: key.
-Key tells the imported against which index in that store to check whether the exported record already exists (one doesn't want to override an existing record).
+Key tells the importer against which index in that store to check whether the exported record already exists (one doesn't want to override an existing record).

 Importing might also need "recovery rules".
 For instance, should any of your records contain non-simple (or JSON